Fuel your marathon running

 - Rolls and sandwiches with low fat filling, yogurt, and fruit

-- Fruit smoothies or fruit flavoured yogurts
+- Fruit smoothies or fruit flavored yogurts

 Fuel your marathon running: Pre-run meal

 On the morning of the marathon, you will need to take a light meal allowing three to four hours for it to digest.
 You may find it difficult to eat because of nerves; in this case try using a liquid meal such as fruit smoothie, or fruit yogurt drink.
-Ideally the pre-marathon meal should contain about 200-300g of carbohydrate and should be low in fibre, so that it does not cause a stomach upset.
+Ideally the pre-marathon meal should contain about 200-300g of carbohydrate and should be low in fiber, so that it does not cause a stomach upset.
 It is important to practice the pre-marathon breakfast during training to find out what works best for you.

 Take a snack, or drink in the hour before the marathon for an extra boost of energy to help delay fatigue; try dried fruit, low fat fruit yogurt, cereal or energy bar, a jam sandwich or a sports drink.
 Drinking 400-600mls (14-21 fl oz) of fluid, two hours before the race, allows you to hydrate and also find time for a visit to the toilet.
 Then top up with 200-250mls of fluid (7-8.7 fl oz) 15-20 minutes before the race starts.